despokd/wp-link-preview/README.md

 ## Usage

-1. Copy `inc` folder in your theme directory
+1. Copy `tequilian-link-preview` folder in your `/wp-content/plugins` directory
-2. Copy content of `copy.php` in your theme `functions.php` file
+2. Activate `Link Preview by Tequilian` plugin
-3. Copy content of `copy.css` in your theme CSS files / WordPress Customizer / Elementor Pro Global CSS
+3. (optional) copy content of `assets/example.css` in your global css
 4. Add foreach site `[show_link]`tequilian.de`[/show_link]` on your page

 ## Preview